 How To Make:

-- Peel the skin of the tomatoes and place them in a pan.
+- After washing and cleaning the tomatoes, peel the skin of the tomatoes and place them in a pan.
 Add two cups of water into the pan.

 - Add the chopped mint leaves, salt, and pepper powder.